-To our knowledge, this is the first study to use data driven statistics to define susceptibility windows, removing much of the subjectivity that currently guides the decision of when to measure environmental exposure.
+To our knowledge, this is the first study to use data driven statistics with the goal of defining susceptibility windows, removing much of the subjectivity that currently guides the decision of when to measure environmental exposure.
 The advantage of implementing a statistical method that resolves the pattern of associations across time is apparent.
 Our approach is based on the data per se rather than assigning a priori exposure time points arbitrarily, e.g., using clinically defined trimesters, in order to more definitively identify sensitive windows for effects on neurodevelopment.
 Obviously, this approach is aided by an air pollution model with weekly temporal resolution across pregnancy.
 However, if other exposure metrics could generate similar temporally resolved data the same techniques could be applied.
+We recognize that a data driven approach such as this will need to be replicated in an independent population as well.